-- If you want to go to Otto Penzler's Mysterious Bookshop and are staying at The Roosevelt Hotel, the easiest, quickest and cheapest way to go is by subway.
-From Grand Central take a 4 or 5 express train two stops to Brooklyn Bridge Station; it is a very short walk over to Otto's.
+- If you want to go to Otto Penzler's Mysterious Bookshop and are staying at The Yale Club or the Roosevelt the easiest, quickest and cheapest way to go is by subway.
+From Grand Central take a 4 or 5 express train two stops to City Hall Station; it is a very short walk over to Otto's.
 Don't take a local (which makes 10 stops).
 The express is about five minutes.

 - Pool funds with others to buy regular per-ride MetroCards.
 These can be shared by up to four people on each trip and are good for one transfer between subway/bus or between buses on uptown/crosstown routes within 2 hours.

 - If you're 65 or older, present ID for a reduced fare MetroCard — $2.75 for two rides with the same transfer provisions noted above.
 Note: a 65+ MetroCard cannot be shared and you must find a live 'token booth' clerk to inspect your ID — reduced fare not available in machines.

 - If you reach the end of the Weekend with a balance on your MetroCard, return to New York more frequently!
 Or give your card to local-area Sherlockians.